DH-Productions/EverSpace/README.md

 # Download EverSpace using the video below:

-# Thats it then enjoy!
+# That's it then enjoy!

 # Gameplay images: